 In recent years, supporters of all political leanings have embraced the ancient apprenticeship as a way to keep America’s workforce up to date with the skills needed in the 21st century.
 The Brookings Institution calls them “an overlooked solution for creating more access to quality jobs.”
 The Trump Administration’s Department of Labor said they “close the skills gap and strengthen the greatest workforce in the world—the American workforce.”
 Centrists call them “an idea to reinvent postsecondary skills for the digital age.”

-The Bank Street team notes that, in the early education field, the concept caught on via “Earning While Learning with Early Educator Apprenticeship Programs,” a February 2019 paper by the Center for American Progress’s Emily Workman, which concludes, “An earn-while-you-learn training model is ideal for the largely low-income, low-wage workforce.
+The Bank Street team notes that, in the early education field, the concept caught on via “Earning While Learning with Early Educator Apprenticeship Programs,” a February 2019 paper by the New America’s Emily Workman, which concludes, “An earn-while-you-learn training model is ideal for the largely low-income, low-wage workforce.
 State and local leaders should consider the Registered Apprenticeship model as an effective tool for teacher development.”

 (Fun fact: Abraham Lincoln didn’t attend college or law school.
 He apprenticed in a Springfield, Ill., attorney’s office.)